Watermaker: Water requirement

 There is great variation in the amount of water consumed.

 At home in the United States, each person uses about 55 USgal of water per day on average.
 Where supplies are limited, and in emergencies, much less may be used.

 Typical cruising yachts use from 4 to 20 litres per person per day, the average probably being about 6 litres.
 The minimum water intake required to maintain body hydration is 1.5 litres per day.
 The amount of water that is required for a person to consume is dependent on different factors.
 Some of these factors include weight, height and gender.
-Men on average needs a greater amount of water than women do.
+Men on average need a greater amount of water than women do.

 Popular brands of yacht watermakers typically make from 2 to 150 litres per hour of operation (0.53 to 41 gallons) depending on the model.

 There are strong opinions among small boat cruisers about the usefulness of these devices.
 The arguments may be summarised as: